 When GLADYSIYAJI reaches 200 Chic Points, she will be in the Style Council!

-Hair coloring is not worth it cos the chemical used in applying to d hair damage your hair even more.posted almost 3 years ago
+Hair coloring is not worth it cos the chemical used in applying to d hair damage your hair even more.posted over 3 years ago